dch42/mtg_query/README.md

 # mtg_query
-CLI script to conditionally query Magic: The Gathering API for card data.
+CLI script to conditionally query Magic: The Gathering API using the [Python SDK](https://github.com/MagicTheGathering/mtg-sdk-python) for card data.
 Useful for quick lookups/deckbuilding/etc.

 ## Setup 🔧
 clone the repo and change to directory: